LineIndent/material_design_flet/README.md

 </p>

 <p align="center">
-Modernize your website and applications by implementing customized Flet controls that improve user experince and overall quality.
-UI components are flexible and in line with current design trends
+Modernize your websites and applications by implementing customized Flet controls that improve user experince and overall visual quality.
+UI components are flexible and in line with current design trends.
 </p>